RandyPatterson/AOAI_Student/Challenge-03.md

       kernel.Plugins.AddFromObject( new GeocodingPlugin(kernel.Services.GetRequiredService<IHttpClientFactory>(), config), "GeocodingPlugin");
       ```

-  * Run the application and test the Geocoding plugin by submitting the following prompt
+  * Run the application and test the Geocoding plugin by submitting the following prompt:

     ```plaintext
     what are the geo-coordinates for Tampa, FL